 For a long time, we’ve wanted to compile a master list of good restaurants that you can just, you know, go to.
 Consider it your cheat sheet for last-minute dining.
 That is, until these places get slammed, in which case we’ll have to issue another version.

 It’s hard to explain how many times this place has come through in the clutch.
 Great Asian food, in a cool, huge space, in the heart of the Mission?
 We can’t imagine a more perfect solution for many of your dining problems.
-And the tiki drinks are STRONG, yo.
+And the tiki drinks are strong.
 A guaranteed good time.

 It’s (kind of) late.
 You’re wandering the Mission in a fugue state.
 Spicy meats and rice sounds perfect, doesn’t it?
 Yes.
 Yes it does.

 The best last-minute group dinner in town.
-You have to order at least one animal meat that you’ve never eaten before (we’re partial to the alligator).
+You have to order at least one type of meat that you’ve never eaten before (we’re partial to the alligator).
 More conventionally, the tom kha khai and crunchy pork skin are top-caliber.
 If you have an adventurous bone in your body, you’ll leave happy.

 Refurbishing old, cool diners and stocking them with solid food and drink is always a good move in our playbook.
 (If more of these opportunities are on the table, please take them, restaurant overlords.)
 Fog City also happens to be a good option for watching sports, if you’re the kind of person who drinks $40 in cocktails during a game.